laxmikant-ainapure/upcxx/INSTALL.md

   the GASNet-EX `configure`.
 For instance, `--with-mpirun-cmd=...` might be required to setup MPI-based launch of ibv-conduit applications.
 Please read the GASNet-EX documentation for more information on this and many other options available to configure GASNet-EX.
+Additionally, passing the option `--help=recursive` to the UPC\+\+ configure script will produce GASNet-EX's configure help message.

 In addition to these explicit configure options, there are several environment variables which can implicitly affect the configuration of GASNet-EX.
 The most